adi1998/BiomeRandomizer/README.md

 ### Greater Chaos Everywhere
 - Similar to Great Chaos Everywhere but with 32 Fear of random vows.

+Note:
-Note: To avoid breaking any saves this will only show up if you have already gotten the True Ending(credits) in Hades 2.
+- To avoid breaking any saves this will only show up if you have already gotten the True Ending(credits) in Hades 2.
+- Styx will only appear in randomizer runs after atleast one H1 clear.

 | ![Trial Menu](images/trialmenu.png) |
 |-|